weso/shex-s/README.md

 ## Command line usage

 It is possible to run `shex-s` as a command line tool.

-To create the executable you have to install [scala-cli](https://scala-cli.virtuslab.org/) and once it is installed run the following command in the folder with the shexs repository:
+To create the executable you can use the following command:

 ```
-$ scala-cli package . -o shexs -f
+sbt universal:packageBin
 ```

-which will create an executable called `shexs`
+and it will generate a zip file in the folder: `target/universal` which contains an executable called `shexs`

 ```
 Usage: